Frequently Asked Questions | Kathleen Joseph & Associates

 How long are the sessions?

-In-person and virtual couples sessions are 90 minutes.
+In-person and virtual group sessions are 90 minutes.

 What is your fee?